virtualio/EarthquakeMap/README.md

 ## Description
 --------------
-implemented interactive earthquake map with a basic GUI and markers. using the same design of earth quake map for Airport connections and life expectancy map.
+implemented interactive earthquake map with a basic GUI and markers. using the same UML design of earth quake map for Airport connections and life expectancy map.

-## Covered topics while learning
+## Covered topics
 --------------------------------
 - Papplet in java